nathan-cannell/AI_assisted_navigation_headgear/README.md

 ## Overview

 This project presents a wearable assistive device designed to enhance navigation and environmental awareness for visually impaired users.
 Integrating real-time navigation and computer vision, the device provides spoken guidance and object detection through local processing, supporting independent and safe mobility in both indoor and outdoor environments.
+### Watch the Demo!
+A video of the device working in action is at media/project_demo.mp4

 ---